 Finally, we stress that, since the bounds obtained in Proposition \ref{prop:boundm} are uniform in $\eps>0$, they are also inherited by the solution to \eqref{eq:INS} obtained in the limit.
-Next Proposition proves the last statement of Theorem \ref{thm:main}. \begin{proposition} Let $u$ be the solution to \eqref{eq:INS} obtained in the limit.
-Then for any $0<T<\infty$ it satisfies $u\in L^p(0, T;H^s(\R^3))$, with $0\leq s\leq\frac12$ and $1\leq p<frac{1}{1+4s}$. \end{proposition}
+The next Proposition proves the last statement of Theorem \ref{thm:main}. \begin{proposition} Let $u$ be the solution to \eqref{eq:INS} obtained in the limit.
+Then for any $0<T<\infty$ one has $u\in L^p(0, T;H^s(\R^3))$ with $0\leq s\leq\frac12$ and $1\leq p<\frac{1}{1+4s}$. \end{proposition}